MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day5.md

   - Ternary operator

-      The conditional ternary operator is a shortcut fro writing quick conditions without the use of the if statement.
+      The conditional ternary operator is a shortcut for writing quick conditions without the use of the if statement.
       ##### Its syntax:
       ``` Condition ? valueIfTrue : valueIfFalse; ```